mbeckrich/genes/content/family/bundle-1/some-tolkiens.md

 title: Some Tolkiens
 date: "2012-12-21"
 summary: |
-  John Ronald Reuel Tolkien is alleged to have fabricated the entirety of his Lord of the Rings novels.
+  Tolkien, John Ronald Reuel is alleged to have fabricated the entirety of his Lord of the Rings novels.
 The Silmarillion, somehow, is all true.
 individuals:
 # J.R.R.
 Tolkien
 - id-00-001